qrzn23/min/wip/confessions/content.md

 It is said, I know not how truly, that a Mexican town, in a corner near the Rio Grande, was, in the course of the revolution and counter- revolution of the contending vultures in 1917, cut off for a time from all communication with the rest of the country.
 Presumably everyone buried whatever cash he happened to have.
 At least it vanished rapidly and strangely.
 The city gasped.
 What the devil was to be done?
 Being folk of sense, they soon collected their wits and said: “All right.
 It's no good crying for the moon.
 We've got to go on exchanging wealth.
 We'll simply barter on credit and strike a weekly balance.

-“If anyone fancies he's got a soft thing —
+> “If anyone fancies he's got a soft thing —
+>
-If we haven't got pesos we've plenty of string.”
+> If we haven't got pesos we've plenty of string.”

 The result was surprising.
 Business went on pretty well as in the past, with this remarkable difference: the motive for cheating and hording and gambling was gone.
 One could, of course, amass a fortune on the balance sheet of the town council; but it would be hard to cash in.
 So nobody troubled to outwit his neighbour or plot his ruin.
 They contented themselves with aiming at comfort and ease.
 Old enemies became fast friends; the usurers turned their hands to productive purposes; the loafers and spongers and gamblers realized that they must work or starve.
 The whole town prospered; poverty disappeared; financial anxiety ceased to exist; the moral tone of the community became almost angelic.
 Everyone had plenty to do, plenty to eat, plenty of leisure and plenty of pleasure.
 Everyone was happy.
 Of course it was too good to last.
 Communications were restored and a month later society had relapsed into a dog-fight for dollars.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 24.
+### Chapter 24.

 Lying sick in the Hotel Iturbide, I was attended by an American doctor named Parsons, which whom I stuck up a warm friendship.
 He was certainly a “live wire”.
 The faculty had just devised as new source of income by inventing appendicitis.
 Parsons heard of this and wired to the States for a partner who could perform the operation.
 He then proceeded to advise immediate operation every time one of his many wealthy patients had a stomach-ache.
 At a thousand Mexican dollars a time, it did not take many months to pile up a fortune.

 The English colony in Mexico City was disliked and despised.
 The consul was habitually constipated and the vice-consul habitually drunk.
 It is a curious fact that all over the world these qualities never vary.
 A wide field is open the philosophical speculation.